elahtrebor/push/README.md

 Its recommended to use the absolute path when working with directories and files.

-Supports ls, cat, cd, pwd, mkdir, rmdir, rm, cp, ifconfig, wget(works like curl),
+Supports ls, cat, cd, pwd, mkdir, rmdir, rm, rename, cp, ifconfig, wget(works like curl),
 and redirect ">".
 No pipes yet.
 No switches or flags.